 This has not only given the landowners the chance to have their wishes recognised it also meant they were able to offer a natural burial ground for others who also wished to have a Natural Burial, Interment of Ashes or Scatter of Ashes in the meadow, surrounded by beautiful countryside and nature.
 Somewhere their families could visit and take a moment to remember and reflect, or even walk the dog.
 Simple and no fuss, but still close to those they love.
 A peaceful, relaxed place where you can bring the whole family, walk the dogs, visit the lambs or just enjoy the meadow flowers and the wildlife.

-One of the features of the burial ground has been an orchard restoration project which has enabled us to offer Tree Planting in Memory where families can plant a tree and dedicate it to their family member or friend.
+One of the features of the burial ground has been an orchard restoration project which enabled us to initially offer Tree Planting in Memory where families could plant a tree and dedicate it to their family member or friend.
 This proved to be so popular that all the new heritage apple trees were planted in just a few seasons.
 The most popular variety, Beauty of Bath, grows very well, and a special request for a Tickled Pink resulted in more families wanting the same unusual pink-fleshed variety.
 As the Orchard has grown in has given us the opportunity to offer Scatter of Ashes within the orchard as another choice for natural scatters.